 ‘This has lots of atmosphere, Cristina, generated by the powerful description of the weather.
 You have a good opening and ending too.
 And a touch of mystery with the unknown man.’

-Homework for the 8th November 1996.

-2nd assignment

 Tell a story with ¾ portion of dialogue with two or three characters.

 THE ETERNAL TRIANGLE